In BJJ, You Either Win Or You Learn – What A Load Of…

 When Quotes Turn To Excuses

 Nobody likes to lose, that’s beyond clear.
 Human psychology is such that we strive towards being the best in everything.
 This is what gives birth to the competitive spirit we all have to a certain extent.
 It also makes losing one of the least desirable things we can face in life, regardless of which area it is in.
-However, given that loss, in one for more another, is a fact of life, we need to be grown-ups about it and figure out how to cope.
+However, given that loss, in one way or another, is a fact of life, we need to be grown-ups about it and figure out how to cope.

 You Either Win Or You Learn - Dumb ExcuseSo, when we go to Jiu-Jitsu and start rolling, or go to a tournament and always have the “you either win or learn” quote as a crutch to lean on, we’re doing everyone a disservice.
-First of all, we’re not being honest to ourselves, we’re diminishing the impact of our training partners and even opponents, and we degrade the sport as a whole.
+First of all, we’re not being honest with ourselves, we’re diminishing the impact of our training partners and even opponents, and we degrade the sport as a whole.
 After all, you don’t watch Gordon Ryan in high-profile matches to see whether he wins or learns, do you?
-The same goes for watching MMA or other combat sport.
+The same goes for watching MMA or other combat sports.

 Quotes like “you either win or you learn” really do nothing to help us in Jiu-Jitsu.
 It only helps us cope with the fact that we came up short.
 So what there’s no way to progress in BJJ without losing, suffering, and hitting walls of disappointment and frustration.
 Jiu-Jitsu goes far beyond just a physical exchange of moves and will change your entire mindset and re-program you into a problem-solving machine if you let it.
 Using excuses like the above is a great way of postponing such development indefinitely.